FIBA Intercontinental Cup MVP

 The FIBA Intercontinental Cup Most Valuable Player (MVP) Award is the award bestowed to the player that is deemed to be the most valuable player" of the FIBA Intercontinental Cup official world basketball club championship.
 The winner of the award is decided by FIBA and is given after the final of the competition, usually to a player on the winning team.

+The first MVP award was given in 1977 to Walt Szczerbiak, and has been given to eleven other players since.
+No individual player has won the award more than once.